mardeltri/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I developed two techniques in order to improve the performance of my code.
 The first one consisted in taking the average value of the last 15 coefficients.
 This is essentially a filter to avoid extreme values when computing the radius of curvature.
 Inside the class Line, a method called add_coeffs may be found.
 First, it rules out the coefficients when the differential value is above 190.
-Thus, strange values are avoid.
+Thus, unrealistic values are avoid.
 In addition, the best fit coefficients are computed as the average of the 15 last coefficients.

 Furthermore, a filter has been implemented in order to print radius value with smooth variations.